recoveryhub/edition_template/paratext/docs/2-setup-guide.md

 To get started with your own edition, you'll create a GitHub repository for your project based on this template.
-Click the "Use this template" button above to make a copy on your own GitHub account.
+Click the "Use this template" button at the top of the [repository home page](https://github.com/recoveryhub/edition_template) and choose "Create a new repository" to make a copy on your own GitHub account.
 For detailed instructions, see [Creating a repository from a template](https://documentation.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in GitHub's official documentation.

 ### Recommended settings for the "Create a new repository" page